omarvides/resume/README.md

 ### About me

-### I believe the best solutions are those that succeed finding the middle point between engenieering and product quality.
+### I believe the best solutions are those that succeed finding the middle point between engineering and product quality.

 ------